 with the Patriotic Union of Kurdistan (PUK).
 However, after the invasion, AI

-became one of the most potent elements of the Sunni insurgency in Iraq.
+became one of the most powerful elements of the Sunni insurgency in Iraq.

 the U.S.-led invasion of Iraq in March 2003, Kurdish and Coalition forces